ryan-lab-duke/gds-applications-site/book/final-project/initialize.md

 * Go to: https://github.com/

-* Click the big green **New** button and follow instructions on the left side of page.
-Come up with a clever, descriptive repo name - try to avoid names like "finalproject", which won't make the project very memorable or searchable.
+* Make a new repository by clicking the big green **New** button.
+Come up with a short, descriptive repo name - try to avoid names like "finalproject", which won't make the project very memorable or searchable.

 * Set the access to **Public** (so instructors/other students can follow progress).